 The annual report serves as a platform to account for the activities and financial performance of Langeberg Municipality.
 The report highlights the progress and achievements made towards the outlined priorities set out in the Integrated Development Plan (IDP) and aligned projects of the Service Delivery Budget and Implementation Plan (SDBIP).
+This report of the 2020/2021 financial year is presented against the

 This report of the 2020/2021 financial year is presented against the backdrop of a COVID-19 pandemic.
 With the primary intention to save lives, the implementation of a lockdown and alert level restrictions directly affected our economy and the livelihoods of our people.